astronomer/docs/astro/deploy-dags.md

 ## Disable DAG-only deploys on a Deployment

-If you have Workspace Admin permissions, you can turn off DAG-only deploys for a Deployment at any time if your organization doesn't benefit from faster deploys or prefers a deployment method that is exclusively based on building and deploying your Astro project as a Docker image.
+If you have Workspace Admin permissions, you can turn off DAG-only deploys for a Deployment at any time.
 To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

-:::caution
+Before you disable DAG-only deploys on a Deployment, ensure the following:

+- You have access to the latest version of your Deployment's Astro project.
+- You can update your Deployment using the Astro CLI.

+:::warning be careful

-You must trigger an image deploy to your Astro Deployment using `astro deploy` immediately after you disable the DAG-only deploy feature.
-This will ensure your DAGs are refreshed in your Airflow UI using the new deployment method.
+Carefully read and complete all of the following steps to ensure that your Deployment is not disrupted by disabling this feature.
+Crucially, you must trigger an image deploy to your Astro Deployment using `astro deploy` immediately after you disable the DAG-only deploy feature.
+If you don't, your DAGs will be not be refreshed in the Airflow UI until you update your Deployment.

 :::